genepattern/RandomForest/docs/tutorial.md

 ## Output Files

 Outputs a results file (.pred.odf) file that follows the [GenePattern ODF (Output Description Format)](https://www.genepattern.org/file-formats-guide#ODF) file standard.
-It contains a specific set of descriptive headers followed by a main data block comparing the random forest classification's predictions on the entire feature dataset against the true values.
+They contain a specific set of descriptive headers followed by a main data block comparing the random forest classification's predictions on the entire feature dataset against the true values for the pred.odf file and a main data block of all the features and their importance scores (sum of all is 1) in the case of the feat.odf file.

 ## Test-Train Example Data